ErpNetDocs/webclient/introduction/my-apps/groups/index.md

-# Social Groups
+# My @@webclient  Groups

-**My Groups** is a centralized all-in-one application uniting team collaboration with personal productivity.
+**My Social Groups** is a centralized all-in-one application uniting team collaboration with personal productivity.

 It allows you to: